Skip to main content

 (1) Submit a written request for reconsideration to the department which includes any written materials that the provider wishes to be considered so that they are received by the department no later than ten days from the date of notice from the department.

-(2) The director of health shall notify the provider in writing of the decision to take action within thirty days of receiving request for reconsideration.
+(2) The director of health will notify the provider in writing of the decision to take action within thirty days of receiving request for reconsideration.
 The director's decision is final and is not subject to further administrative or judicial review.

-Last updated January 31, 2022 at 8:51 AM
+Last updated July 12, 2024 at 9:27 AM

 Supplemental Information